 In order to use screws in wooden boards that are in danger of cracking, you need to drill a pilot hole before you drill the screw.
-Pilot holes are also useful with other materials and surfaces, like metal, which does not allow a screw or bolt to easily go through.
+Pilot holes are also useful with other materials and surfaces, like metal, which do not allow a screw or bolt to easily go through.

 Locate the spot where you want to drill a pilot hole.